Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 </nj22Config>
 ~~~

-These elements allow you to specify [runtime parameters](updateme) (netcdf-java RuntimeLoading reference page) for the Netcdf-Java library from the threddsConfig file.
+These elements allow you to specify [runtime parameters](https://docs.unidata.ucar.edu/netcdf-java/current/userguide/runtime_loading.html)  for the NetCDF-Java library from the threddsConfig file.
-See the Netcdf-Java [tutorial](updateme) (netcdf-java turorial page) for an overview.
+See the NetCDF-Java [tutorial](https://docs.unidata.ucar.edu/netcdf-java/current/userguide/) for an overview.

 ### Aggregation